Admission criteria

 • the GPA is calculated on all grades reported over the entire degree, regardless of home-country practices.

 Once a grade average has been derived, this is converted to an equivalent value on the UAC's point numeric scale.
-The conversion is linear and does not take individual factors, such as course difficulty or low/high marking systems, into consideration in line with the policies agreed to by participating institutions.
+The conversion is linear and does not consider individual factors, such as course difficulty or low/high marking systems, in line with the policies agreed to by participating institutions.

 An example of the mapping for a per cent scale (50% pass) is below.